 - You must have completed a Master Promissory Note (MPN)**

-* You can verify your Entrance Counseling and Master Promissory Note completion on your financial aid homepage in Self-Service.
+** You can verify your completion of these requirements on your financial aid homepage in Self-Service.

 Requesting summer loan funding

 Most loans are scheduled to disburse for the fall and spring semesters.
-If you intend to enroll in the summer semester, notify the Financial Aid Office of your interest in borrowing summer loans by completing the Loan Adjustment Form (for summer 2022) or the 2022-23 Loan Adjustment Form (for summer 2023).
+If you intend to enroll in the summer semester, notify the Financial Aid Office of your interest in borrowing summer loans by completing the 2021-22 Loan Adjustment Form (for summer 2022) or the 2022-23 Loan Adjustment Form (for summer 2023).

 Returning loan funds

 If you borrowed loan funding you wish to return to your lender after it has already disbursed to your student account, the College can return it on your behalf.
 This can only be done if it’s been less than 120 days since the date the loan funding was applied to your student account at the College.
-Complete the Loan Adjustment Form (for loans borrowed during either: fall 2021, spring 2022, and/or summer 2022) or the 2022-23 Loan Adjustment Form (for loans borrowed during either: fall 2022, spring 2023, and/or summer 2023) to request your return.
+Complete the 2021-22 Loan Adjustment Form (for loans borrowed during either: fall 2021, spring 2022, and/or summer 2022) or the 2022-23 Loan Adjustment Form (for loans borrowed during either: fall 2022, spring 2023, and/or summer 2023) to request your return.

 If it has been more than 120 days since the date of your loan disbursement, you will need to return your loan funds directly to your servicer.
-To access your servicer information, go to The National Student Loan Data System , select “Financial Aid Review," and follow the prompt to log-in with your FSA ID and password.
+To access your loan servicer information, view your loan account after logging in with your FSA ID and password.